JuliaHealth/NeuroAnalyzer.jl/README.md

 For each feature you want to contribute, please file a separate PR to keep the complexity down and time to merge short.
 Add PRs in draft mode if you want to discuss your approach first.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for other guidelines on how to contribute to this project.

 ## Contributors

 Below is the list of contributors and their affiliations.